You might be convinced you're on to a sure-fire winner, but not testing your business idea before you launch means you're asking for trouble.

 The importance of market research

 Long before you take serious steps to start a business, ask potential customers their opinions of your products or services.
-Find out whether they would buy at your prices, and if so, what and when would they buy.
-Ask them what they like and dislike about your competitors, because this could provide you with important lessons.
+Find out whether they would buy at your intended prices, and if so, what and when would they buy.

 Simple, low-cost market research

 If yours is a more specialist small business, contact target customers directly.
-If you plan to sell to other firms, ask whether they'll meet you face to face, so you can tell them about your new business and the benefits it offers to them.
+If you plan to sell to other firms, ask whether they'll meet you face to face, so that you can discuss your new business and the benefits it might offer them.

 You can also find out a lot about your market using existing market intelligence - although there's no substitute for speaking to customers directly, desk research can help to plug gaps in your knowledge.